The news is out – AI is taking over the world!

 Here’s how they work together:

 Essentially, UI and UX design are like two sides of a coin.
-While they have their differences, they work together to create user-centred websites and applications that are both aesthetic and functional.
+While they have their differences, they work together to create user-centred websites and applications that are aesthetic, functional and can lead to conversions.

 Now that we have an understanding of UI and UX and their differences, we can explore how the introduction of artificial intelligence tools can affect the way designers work.